Info

 Course Outcomes:

-Victoria Kennefick is a writer, poet, editor and teacher.
-Her debut collection, Eat or We Both Starve (Carcanet Press, 2021), won the Seamus Heaney First Collection Poetry Prize and the Dalkey Book Festival Emerging Writer of the Year Award.
+Victoria Kennefick’s debut collection, Eat or We Both Starve (Carcanet Press, 2021), won the Seamus Heaney First Collection Poetry Prize and the Dalkey Book Festival Emerging Writer of the Year Award.
 It was shortlisted for the T.S.
-Eliot Prize, the Costa Poetry Book Award, Derek Walcott Prize for Poetry and the Butler Literary Prize.
+Eliot Prize, the Costa Poetry Book Award, Derek Walcott Prize and the Butler Literary Prize.
 Her second collection, Egg/Shell (Carcanet Press, 2024) was a Poetry Book Society Choice for Spring 2024 and won the Farmgate Café National Poetry Award 2025.
-She is the 2025 Arts Council of Ireland/Trinity College Dublin Writer Fellow.
+She was the 2025 Arts Council of Ireland/Trinity College Dublin Writer Fellow.

 Payment: